AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex3.md

 Your dataset is now enabled for Profile.

-Open you dataset `AEP Demo - Website Interactions` by clicking on it.
+Open you dataset **ldap - AEP Demo - Website Interactions** by clicking it.

-Locate the Profile switcher icon on the right side of the screen.
+Locate the Profile toggle icon on the right side of the screen.

 ![Data Ingestion](./images/ds4.png)

-Click the Profile switcher to enable Profile.
+Click the Profile toggle to enable Profile.

 ![Data Ingestion](./images/ds2.png)